St John the Baptist Coffee and a chat

 St John’s is a vibrant church community, with a real feel of being an extended family, reaching out to the whole community and beyond.
 Check out our groups and societies listing being added to regularly, you’ll see what that means.

 This section, like the whole of the web site, belongs to its people.
 To that end if there is anything that you would like to see in your church’s section please contact Margaret Pickles

-The monthly anniversary memoriam, updated monthly, replicates the old newsletters weekly listing.
-If you have anyone you would like to be added for the month following current listing please contact Margaret Pickles 07751025178 in sufficient time.
+The monthly anniversary memoriam which is updated monthly, replicates the old newsletters weekly listing.
+If you have a friend or relative you would like adding please contact Margaret Pickles 07751025178 in sufficient time.